Climbing two hills is faster than one: collective barrier-crossing by colloids driven through a microchannel: Introduction

 One of the basic characteristics of any transport situation is the resistance, commonly known from electric circuits, which is in general defined as the ratio of the transport flux and the driving force, typically in the linear-response regime of small drives.
 For both electric circuits and classical transport, Ohm's law states that when resistors are put in series, their resistances simply add up.
 However, this macroscopic law is expected to break down on the microscopic scale, in particular when the distance between the two obstacles approaches the correlation length of the transported particles.

 Knowing and controlling flow resistance is of particular importance when tuning the transport of solutes through channels.
 This type of transport is the basic situation in microfluidics \cite{micro}, where the transported objects are typically micron-sized colloidal solutes, such that thermal fluctuations play a significant role \cite{Marchesoni_Haenggi_RMP}.
-Moreover, there are many other examples where individual ``particles'' (or agents) are propagating through channels.
-Examples include macroscopic objects like cars or pedestrians \cite{Helbing_review}, animals \cite{animals} and bacteria \cite{PhysRevLett.101.018102,Wensink_PNAS_2012,Wensink_HL_PRE_2008} migrating collectively through channels, and the transport of ions through membranes via nanopores \cite{dzubiella2005electric}.
+Similar transport scenarios include the collective migration of bacteria through channels \cite{PhysRevLett.101.018102,Wensink_PNAS_2012,Wensink_HL_PRE_2008}, the transport of nanoparticles through porous media \cite{dunphy2006influence, chowdhury2011mechanisms}, and the transport of ions through membranes via nanopores \cite{dzubiella2005electric}.
+On the macroscopic scale, the flow of e.g. cars or pedastrians \cite{Helbing_review} or animals \cite{animals} through crowded environments can lead to similar physics.
 Obstacles in such channels naturally inhibit the overall steady-state rate at which the particles are able to traverse the channel, providing an effective resistance to the flow.
 In channels with multiple obstacles, we expect Ohmic (i.e.\ additive) behavior of the corresponding resistances when the separation between the obstacles is large, and a breakdown of Ohm's law for smaller distances.
 The crossover between these regimes is determined by the correlation length in the system, i.e. the length scale associated with local structure in the fluid of transported particles.
 Detailed knowledge of these non-additive effects is of vital importance for the design of efficient microfluidic devices, as well as for our broader understanding of constricted flow phenomena.